Contact Rabbi Michael A. Weinberg

 Rabbi Michael A. Weinberg

 Rabbi Weinberg’s talents have been tapped by many organizations outside our synagogue.
 He has served in a leadership role in numerous local and national Jewish and inter-faith organizations.
-He has long been active on the faculty of the Olin-Sang-Ruby Union Institute camp with special attention to Chalutzim – OSRUI’s flagship intensive Hebrew immersion program.
+He has long been active on the faculty of the Olin-Sang-Ruby Union Institute (OSRUI) camp with special attention to Chalutzim – OSRUI’s flagship intensive Hebrew immersion program.
 Rabbi Weinberg is a Senior Fellow of the Shalom Hartman Institute’s Rabbinic Leadership Initiative and serves as co-chair of the Rabbinic Action Committee of the Jewish Federation of Metropolitan Chicago.
-For the past year Rabbi Weinberg served as the Interim Director of Rabbinic Career Services at the Central Conference of American Rabbis.
+Rabbi Weinberg also served as the Interim Director of Rabbinic Career Services at the Central Conference of American Rabbis.

 Rabbi Weinberg is married to Jody Weinberg, a Learning Disabilities Specialist.
 Together they are proud parents of three children and exceedingly proud grandparents of seven wonderful grandchildren.